 [Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

-It has become easier to support requirements for storing logs for long periods of time and operations that trigger notifications and actions based on EMS events.
+It has become easier to handle requirements for long-term log storage and operations that trigger notifications or actions based on EMS events.

 2026.06.25